mhoffma/bob.extension/doc/development_setup.rst

         $ conda install bob

+    Alternatively, you can install ``bob-extras`` to install all maintained
+    |project| packages.
+This is not recommended though since it will pollute
+    your environment with the packages that you necessarily do not need.

 One important advantage of using conda_ and zc.buildout_ is that it does **not** require administrator privileges for setting up any of the above.
 Furthermore, you will be able to create distributable environments for each